ObenaufLab/CaTCH/README.md

 ### Requirements

-The 3rd-party packages below are needed and must be available/loaded/activated in the working environment before running any of the CaTCH scripts.
+The 3rd-party packages below are needed and must be available/loaded/activated in the working environment before running the CaTCH scripts.
 The versions are provided for reference, most likely many other combinations of versions should work too.

 - Python (3.6.7):